obsidian-tools/obsidian-tools/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-A unofficial collection of tools that helps devs build plugins for obsidian
+An unofficial collection of tools that helps devs build plugins for obsidian

 ## Included packages